 *Marsha P. Johnson was born on this date in 1945.
 She was a Black LGBT liberation activist, entertainer, and self-identified drag queen.

 Johnson was born Malcolm Michaels Jr. in Elizabeth, New Jersey.
 She had six siblings, and her father, Malcolm Michaels Sr., was an assembly line worker at General Motors, while her mother, Alberta Claiborne, was a housekeeper.
 Johnson attended an African Methodist Episcopal Church as a child and was a devout Christian throughout her life, often taking an interest in Catholicism and other faiths.
-Johnson first began wearing dresses at the age of five but stopped temporarily because she would get harassed by boys who lived near her house.
+Johnson first began wearing dresses at age five but stopped temporarily because she would get harassed by boys who lived near her house.
 Johnson's mother, who told her that being homosexual is like being "lower than a dog," was unaware of the LGBT community.

 After Johnson graduated from Edison High School in Elizabeth, N.J., in 1963, she left her home for New York City with $15 and a bag of clothes.
 She waited on tables after moving to Greenwich Village in 1966.
 Johnson initially called herself "Black Marsha" but later decided on "Marsha P. Johnson" as her drag queen name, getting Johnson from the restaurant Howard Johnson's on 42nd Street.
 She said that the P stood for "pay it no mind."
 Johnson variably identified herself as gay, as a transvestite, and as a queen (referring to drag queen).
-She said her drag style was not serious (or "high drag") because she could not afford to purchase clothing from expensive stores.
+She said her drag style was not serious (or "high drag") because she could not afford clothing from expensive stores.
 She received leftover flowers after sleeping under tables used for sorting flowers in the Flower District of Manhattan and was known for placing flowers in her hair.
 By 1966, Johnson lived on the streets and engaged in survival sex; she was arrested many times and shot once in the late-1970s.
 During that time, she also spoke of first having a mental breakdown.
-Johnson was tall, slender, and often dressed in flowing robes and shiny dresses, red plastic high heels, and bright wigs.
+Johnson was tall, slender, and often dressed in flowing robes, shiny dresses, red plastic high heels, and bright wigs.